 Written by Alan Cox, Director of Estate/Trust Planning and Estate Settlement, and Mike Bleck, Senior Estate Planning Specialist

-On Friday, December 23, 2022, Congress passed a $1.7 trillion spending bill known as the Consolidated Appropriations Act of 2023 (Bill), which President Biden is expected to sign.
+On Friday, December 23, 2022, Congress passed a $1.7 trillion spending bill known as the Consolidated Appropriations Act of 2023 (Bill).
 You may wonder what impact this Bill could have on you.
 While the Bill itself does not include any major tax provisions or extensions, part of the embedded spending bill does include the Securing a Strong Retirement Act of 2022 (SECURE Act 2.0), which many financial companies have anticipated and most have generally applauded.
 As you may recall, SECURE Act 2.0 was originally passed by the House on March 29, 2022 and enacts many provisions that impact retirement planning.
 Some of these provisions are highlighted below.

 - Required Minimum Distributions (RMD).
 The original SECURE Act of 2019 increased the RMD age to age 72.
 The newly passed SECURE Act 2.0 increases the RMD age to 73 on January 1, 2023, with the age increasing to 75 on January 1, 2033.
 Since the age change is effective January 1, 2023, if a taxpayer turns age 72 by December 31, 2022, they are still required to take an RMD for 2022.

 - Withdrawals for Disaster Relief.
 The SECURE Act 2.0 makes permanent the ability for taxpayers to make an early withdrawal from a qualified retirement account without penalty if they reside in a federally declared disaster area and have sustained an economic loss.
 This provision has a retroactive effect and may apply to distributions received in early 2021, in certain circumstances.